2020 Quit Drinking Bootcamp Dates Announced

 You were poisoned

-Imagine if you got the hangover, not the next morning but twenty minutes after starting drinking.
-How many people would need a book like this, never mind taking a weekend out of their busy life to attend something as crazy as a Quit Drinking Bootcamp?
+Imagine if you got the hangover, not the next morning, but twenty minutes after starting drinking.
+How many people would need a book like Alcohol Lied to Me or one of my other quit drinking books, never mind taking a weekend out of their busy life to attend something as crazy as a Quit Drinking Bootcamp?
 In summary, alcohol is highly addictive in people who give it a chance to take hold.

 I talk about my 20-year problem with alcohol, but I have to admit that for the first decade, I didn’t believe I had a problem.
 I was proud of my reputation for being a man who could ‘handle his drink’ and saw myself as a very sociable and popular individual.
 I was always the first to the bar, and I got invited to a lot of parties.